- Pulmonary hypertension is a serious medical condition that can lead to heart failure.

 - eat a healthy diet

-If you experience anxiety or stress living with pulmonary hypertension, ask for help.
+If you have anxiety or stress living with pulmonary hypertension, ask for help.
 Support groups can help you to manage your situation.

 Resources and support

-More information about pulmonary hypertension and how to connect with others is available here:
+To learn more about pulmonary hypertension and how to connect with others visit the Pulmonary Hypertension Association Australia website.

 Learn more here about the development and quality assurance of healthdirect content.